realness-online/web/docs/architecture.md

 ### `@/helpers`

-`itemid` is utility method for getting information based on [itemId]((https://www.w3.org/TR/microdata/)).
+`itemid` is utility method for getting information based on [itemId](https://www.w3.org/TR/microdata/).
 This is my favorite class.
 It's where CSS, JavaScript and HTML play each of their parts perfectly.

 The other utility methods are standard.

 ### `@/workers`

-All threadblocking activity has been relegated to workers built via `workers.config.js`.
+All thread-blocking activity is isolated into workers built via `workers.config.js`.

 `vector` converts a jpg into a vector graphic. `optimize` will then optimize the vector (often by 10x). `service` is about caching all built resources on the client. and `sync` handles checking and removing stale files